Josh Donaldson Player Props: Yankees vs. Red Sox

 Josh Donaldson At The Plate

-- Donaldson is hitting .154 with five home runs and three walks.
+- Donaldson is hitting .130 with five home runs and five walks.

+- Donaldson has had a base hit in five of 15 games this season, and multiple hits once.

+- Looking at the 15 games he has played this year, he's went deep in four of them (26.7%), and in 9.6% of his trips to the plate.

-- In five of 12 games this year, Donaldson has picked up at least one hit, including one game with multiple hits.
+- In five games this year, Donaldson has picked up an RBI, with more than one RBI once.

-- Donaldson has driven in a run in four games this year (33.3%), including one multiple-RBI game.

-- He has scored at least one run five times this year (41.7%), including one multi-run game.
+- He has scored at least once seven times this season (46.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.